andresitodeguzman/twtpy/README.md

 - Twitter-Python

 ## Setup
+Download the repo.
+Install python-twitter through pip.
+Generate keys and tokens.
 Once you have the necessary keys and tokens, open auth.py and insert them.

 ## How to use
 Start Python